The first C is commitment.

 Commitment involves loyalty, reciprocity, and investment.
 Unfortunately, these attributes may be in short supply due to our remote realities.
-The key to keeping a team committed is by focusing on the individuals’ interests.
+The key to keeping a team committed is to focus on the individuals’ interests.
 Damali used the example of splitting an orange to illustrate how teammates can better communicate their interests.

-Focus on the interest rather than the position.
+“Focus on the interest rather than the position.
 The position is two people want one orange.
 The interest is why they want the orange.
 One might want the orange zest for a pie while the other might want the fruit for the juice.
-You can increase commitment by asking about each other’s interests.
+You can increase commitment by asking about each other’s interests.”

 Methods of communication have been limited during the pandemic and, when paired with an individual’s unique communication style, can lead to an entirely new mindset shift.
 The below chart demonstrates potential outcomes based on style pairings.
 While each style comes with its own advantages and disadvantages, it is important to remember to employ a healthy mix in the workplace.

 Camaraderie is the spirit of friendship or community that is essential in a successful work environment.
 Although 72% of employees feel that they are more productive in a remote setting, the majority agree that there is a distinct lack of socialization.
 Truthfully, the difference between organic and manufactured camaraderie is evident in a remote setting.
 We miss the casual interactions of a water-cooler conversation or going to grab coffee with our friends and co-workers, but that doesn’t mean we’ve given up on socialization.
 RG promotes camaraderie through our FriYay “shiner” meetings.
 This end-of-week wind down is a casual open forum where colleagues can shine a light on someone who was helpful, or did exceptional work that deserves to be shared.
-While it may not serve as a panacea to all our work woes, this team building event has quickly become a cherished weekly ritual that smooths the weekend entry for all to enjoy—stress and conflict free.
+While it may not serve as a panacea to all our work woes, this team building event has quickly become a cherished weekly ritual that smooths the weekend entry for all to enjoy—stress- and conflict-free.

 For more of Damali’s expertise check out these links: